vanus-labs/docs/content/user-guides/connector-guides/source/aws-postgresql-cdc/setup.md

 ### Step 2: Finish Your Connection in Vanus Cloud
-1. Write a name for your connection, and from the list of sources, choose Mysql.
+1. Write a name for your connection, and from the list of sources, choose PostgreSQL CDC.
 ![](images/name%20connection.png)